echoedinvoker/docs-web-animation/2025-08-12_finish-promise-and-events.md

-# finish promise and events
+# Finish Promise and Events

 Whenever we play an animation, a promise `finished` will be created for the animation object.
 This promise will resolve when the animation is finished.